-Improvement Action (2020 SAMP) Status in 2020 Carried Forward into 2025 Plan Function, Capacity and Partially implemented - limited to To be continued under asset utilisation and future demand forecasting strategies.
+Improvement Action (2020 SAMP) Status in 2020 Carried Forward into 2025 Plan Function, Capacity and Partially implemented - limited to some asset classes To be continued under asset utilisation and future demand forecasting strategies.
 Will support infrastructure planning in growth areas.
 Incorporated in 2025 plan under lifecycle costing and alignmer with Long-Term Financial Plan (LTFP).
-Risk-Based Prioritisation Risk profiles developed but not fully applied to project planning To be embedded in criticality assessments and risk-based capital works prioritisation across all AMPs.
-Levels of Service Development (Community & Technical) Frameworks drafted but red further definition and integr Re-prioritised in this plan to define current and target service levels and align investment decisions with service outcomes.
+RICK-RACOU DEIDLICATION To be embedded in criticality assessments and risk-based capital works prioritisation across all AMPs.
+Levels of Service Development (Community & Technical) Frameworks drafted but require further definition and integration Re-prioritised in this plan to define current and target service levels and align investment decisions with service outcomes.
 Annual Review of Asset Management Plans Not systematised in 2020 cycle Now included as part of continuous improvement, with structured review cycles and tracking processes.

-Improvement Action Status in 2020 (2020 SAMP) Carried Forward into 2025 Plan Continuous Improvement Strategy Not formally implemented Re-established as a core action in this SAMP, aligned with Section 4.6 maturity assessment, to guide iterative development of AM capability.
+Improvement Action (2020 SAMP) Status in 2020 Carried Forward into 2025 Plan Continuous Improvement Strategy Not formally implemented Re-established as a core action in this SAMP, aligned with Section 4.6 maturity assessment, to guide iterative development of AM capability.